 Disobutyl phthalate (DIBP): 1000ppm

-To declare that any product is RoHS compliant, several RoHS compliance testing are done to detect the presence of some certain elements.
+To declare that any product is RoHS compliant, several RoHS compliance testing is done to detect the presence of some certain elements.
 Apart from that, the levels and quantities of the above hazardous chemical species are checked in the homogenous ingredients of the product.
 To a great degree, these test labs are expected to perform an initial screen test of RoHS with a view to examine if there are supposedly any considerable amounts of the above substances if required.

 Usually, these lab tests use a combination of XRF, FTIR, SEM/EDX as well as sometimes AAS to check out whether the product is RoHS compliant or not